C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ FirstDynamic returns the first element of a sequence.
 You can use a dynamic string expression to filter elements that satisfy the condition.

-In this example, we will select and return the first customer by dynamically filtering them for a specific email address.
+In this example, we will create a list of product and return the first product by dynamically filtering them with their type.

 LINQ FirstOrDefaultDynamic Method